 We’ll start at the bottom of the body, with my favorite hiking shoes and socks!

 Darn Tough Socks are hands down, forever and always my favorite hiking socks.
 I swear I hype these socks up more than most products.
 They are SO durable, and keep my feet warm and dry.
 I’ve never once encountered a blister or felt discomfort in these socks.
 They are made with Merino wool, which is my favorite fabric.
 Plus, they offer a Lifetime Guarantee.
 If you get a hole, rip, etc. you can return your pair and they will send you new ones.

 Stego Socks are a little bit more afforable and offer almost all of the same qualities I love about the Darn Tough Socks.

 Bombas Merino Wool calf socks are another favorite of mine.
 Plus, for every pair of socks purchased they donate a pair.

-Shoes are one of the most personal hiking gear choices, as there are so many variables such as foot arch, but I will share my favorite hiking shoes anyway.
+Shoes are one of the most personal hiking gear choices, as there are so many variables such as foot arch and width, but I will share my favorite hiking shoes anyway.
 For context, I have a more narrow foot with semi high arch.